yoda66/MAAS/docs/04-scarecrow.md

 As usual, I have already done the heavy lifting for you and this document represents a review of the tasks I have completed as follows:

+1. Compile ScareCrow
+2. Create a Revised Dockerfile
+3. Rebuild the container and test ScareCrow
+4. Re-deploy the Docker Stack

 ### Compile ScareCrow

-1. Clone the ScareCrow Repo from https://github.com/Tylous/ScareCrow.git
+* Clone the ScareCrow Repo from https://github.com/Tylous/ScareCrow.git
-2. Follow the directions to compile ScareCrow using your Linux distribution of choice.
+* Follow the directions to compile ScareCrow using your Linux distribution of choice.
 I find that Ubuntu is a good choice here.
-3. Copy the **ScareCrow** binary into the repo "**runners/bin**" directory.
+* Copy the **ScareCrow** binary into the repo "**runners/bin**" directory.
-4. ScareCrow has a dependency of using a tool called **garble**.
+* ScareCrow has a dependency of using a tool called **garble**.
 Optionally you can use "**go install**" to get a copy of **garble** and also copy that into the "**runners/bin**" directory.
 If ScareCrow does not find **garble** it will get it and install into a "**.lib**" directory whereever ScareCrow is executed from but this will take up extra time.

 ### Create a revised Dockerfile